Find Your Perfect School

 Prospective students would look at the Avenue of the Oaks and immediately fall in love with the campus.
 It is the first and the last memories students take when they choose to go to Spring Hill College.
 The towering trees provide refuge to students as they take a breather from schoolwork and hectic extra-curricular activities.

-During spring, the area is lined with pink azaleas, which adds to the small-town feel in the otherwise massive campus.
+During spring, the area is lined with pink azaleas, which adds to the small-town feel of the otherwise massive campus.
 This is what graduates see when they receive their diplomas in front of the Stewartfield.
 The Stewartfield is a white Greek Revival home that hosts several important events every year.

 Students at Spring Hill College find refuge in St. Joseph Chapel and hang out at the Rydex Commons, a green open space where everyone is welcome.
 Spring Hill College brings the natural splendor of a South Alabama landscape all over the school grounds.